BhavdeepSinghNijhawan/Huffman-Encoder-and-Decoder/README.md

 #### Huffman Encoder

-- The Huffman encoding algorithm builds a variable-length prefix-free code tree based on the frequencies of symbols in the input data.
+- The Huffman Encoding Algorithm builds a variable-length prefix-free code tree based on the frequencies of symbols in the input data.
 - It starts by creating a binary tree where each leaf node represents a symbol from the input data, and the frequency of each symbol determines the weight of the corresponding leaf node.
 - Then, it repeatedly merges the two lowest frequency nodes into a new internal node until all nodes are merged into a single root node, forming a binary tree.
 - The binary tree is traversed to assign binary codes to each symbol.
 Symbols that appear more frequently are assigned shorter codes, resulting in efficient compression.